 Special Google Play Note

-Keywords are critical on Google Play.
-There’s no specific place to add them—but if you include them at the end of the description, it dramatically bumps up downloads.
+Keywords are critical on Google Play, since your book’s blurb is indexed.
+There’s no specific place to add keywords—so insert them at the end of the description.

 - Keywords are useless on Amazon unless they’re already part of the pre-existing title & subtitle.